The Real Estate Investment Structure Taxation Review: Netherlands

 Once a company no longer meets the asset and purpose tests, there is a one-year reference period before the company no longer qualifies as a real estate company.

-If both the tests are met, real estate transfer tax is only due if the buyer, together with its related companies and individuals, holds or will hold, pursuant to the same or a related agreement, an interest of at least one-third in the real estate company upon acquisition (possession requirement).
+If both the tests are met, real estate transfer tax is due only if the buyer, together with its related companies and individuals, holds or will hold, pursuant to the same or a related agreement, an interest of at least one third in the real estate company upon acquisition (possession requirement).

 In the case of a share transfer in a real estate company, the tax base is the fair market value of the underlying Dutch real estate assets, regardless of any related liabilities in the real estate entity's balance sheet.
 A facility is available for successive acquisitions (within six months) of the same real estate.
 If the same real estate is acquired by another person within six months, the tax base is reduced by the amount of the tax base of the previous acquisition.